 WordPress and Sitemaps

-Most modern WordPress websites already generate XML sitemaps automatically through SEO plugins or WordPress core functionality.
+Most modern WordPress websites generate XML sitemaps automatically via WordPress core functionality, plugins may be used to fine tune these sitemaps.

 Website owners should still review: